codereav/catalog-test/README.md

 ● Rename /app/config.php.example to /app/config.php then write your config

-● Upload neoflex-test.sql(db-dump - structure + data) - don`t create DB in advance - it will be created with dump uploading.
+● Upload catalog-test.sql(db-dump - structure + data) - don`t create DB in advance - it will be created with dump uploading.